 2. Offer a Clear, Concise, and Simple Navigation

 Your website’s navigation is the main way users move around your website and find what they need.
+This is also why it’s one of the most impactful webpage elements.
 It’s important for your navigation to be clear, concise, and simple.
 It should make sense and help your users find what they’re looking for instead of causing them confusion or frustration.

 3. Prioritize Speed on Your Website